wilsonquispealanoca/wilsonquispe.io/_posts/rebuilding-blog.md

 As a professional SEO of nearly a decade, having a website that was SEO friendly was extremely important to me.
 One of the major reasons I decided to learn Jamstack development, specifically, is because of poor page performance including page load speed with WordPress sites.

-With [Google introducing Core Web Vitals](https://blog.chromium.org/2020/05/introducing-web-vitals-essential-metrics.html) this spring, it looks like I was ahead of the curve in finding a faster, better peformingm, web development solution.
+With [Google introducing Core Web Vitals](https://blog.chromium.org/2020/05/introducing-web-vitals-essential-metrics.html) this spring, it looks like I was ahead of the curve in finding a faster, better peforming, web development solution.

 I needed to be able to quickly update Page Titles and Meta Dscriptions on my posts and be able to add Structured Data markup.
 The [`next-seo` plugin](https://github.com/garmeeh/next-seo) made that a much easier process for me, especially with implementing the Structured Data I wanted.